brightcove/brightcove-player-sdk-ios-omniture/README.md

-# Omniture (Adobe Marketing Cloud - Adobe Analytics) Plugin for Brightcove Player SDK for iOS, version 6.13.3.8
+# Omniture (Adobe Marketing Cloud - Adobe Analytics) Plugin for Brightcove Player SDK for iOS, version 7.0.0.9

 ## Installation

-The Omniture plugin is a static library framework which supports Adobe Marketing Cloud v4.21.2 and Adobe Video Heartbeat v2.3.0.
+The Omniture plugin is a dynamic library framework which supports Adobe Marketing Cloud v4.21.2 and Adobe Video Heartbeat v2.3.0.
 The Marketing Cloud and Video Heartbeat libraries **are not** included with this SDK and must be manually added to your project.
 Instructions for downloading the libraries are provided below.

 ### CocoaPods

 You can use [CocoaPods][cocoapods] to add the Omniture plugin to your project.
 You can find the latest `Brightcove-Player-Omniture` podspec [here][podspecs].
 To use this spec, add the following to the top of your Podfile: `source 'https://github.com/brightcove/BCOVSpecs.git'`.

-#### Static Framework example:
+#### Dynamic XCFramework example:

 ```bash
 source 'https://github.com/CocoaPods/Specs'